FabricioBattaglia/Moment-of-Muscle/README.md

 # Product Vision

+Moment of Muscle (MOM) is a Freelance marketplace application for android devices.

-This product target’s local freelancers and people needing certain jobs/tasks done.
+Moment of Muscle target’s local freelancers and people needing certain jobs/tasks done.
 It connects people inside their own neighborhood supporting local freelancers.
 It is for anyone who wants to support their communities and for anyone who has something to offer.
 If you have a skill, free time, and the will to work, Moment of Muscle (MOM) is for you.
 If you need something done for a fair price while supporting local workers consider downloading Moment of Muscle.

-Moment of Muscle solves big and small problems in people's everyday life.
+MOM solves big and small problems in people's everyday life.
 Whether it’s babysitting kids/pets, landscaping, computer repair, car wash or someone strong to help move your furniture, or any task people are willing to offer.
 Moment of Muscle is a one stop shop for busy individuals as well as people needing help with specific tasks/jobs.
-3. The product ... (product name,or product category)
-Moment of Muscle (MOM)

-Freelance marketplace application for android devices.

-Main advantages of this app include cheaper prices for jobs/tasks, saving gas money by not having to drive somewhere to do a task. having someone local that you trust complete your job/task.
+The main advantages of MOM include cheaper prices for jobs/tasks, saving gas money by not having to drive somewhere to do a task. having someone local that you trust complete your job/task.
 Moment of Muscle also is proud to give more money to the worker, while keeping a competitive price.